sabazed/TemperatureConverter_GUI/README.md

 # TemperatureConverter
-Simple terminal-based program to convert temperatures.
+Simple terminal-based and GUI program to convert temperatures.